assadnavi/assadnavi.github.io/_posts/2023-10-26-interview-preparation-is-prime.md

 ## Introduction

-In this article, we present a code challenge for readers willing to prepare for professional coding interviews.
-A solution to this challenge is discussed and an implementation is presented in JavaScript using the functional programming principles when possible.
-The solution logic is language agnostic meaning that the building blocks can easily be translated to another programming language.
-This article aims to follow the same procedure used in a professional coding interview.
-See below some information regarding this challenge.

 *For whom is this code challenge ?*

 - People preparing for coding interviews or willing to improve their coding skills.